duszku/duszku/README.md

-listen up, im not very good at anything tbh. im still studying. i currently focus on uni stuff but i do have one project in progress. its called asciify and it takes pics and makes them into ascii art, nothing fancy but you can [check it out](https://github.com/duszku/asciify)
+listen up, im not very good at anything tbh. im still studying. i currently focus on uni stuff but i do have one project in progress. its called asciify and it takes pics and makes them into ascii art, nothing big but you can [check it out](https://github.com/duszku/asciify)
 |･ω･`*)ッ